Skip to content

 The bustling city of Kampala is Uganda’s business, political and cultural capital, a melting pot of ancient and modernity where on a normal week day up to 4m people are busy transacting business.
 From the extra business down-town, to fresh fruit and food filled markets, towering arcades, to narrow busy streets, Kampala is as diverse as its people and suburbs.

 The equatorial climate favors average daily temps of up to 27-290C offering options to explore on foot.
 Eat out from its numerous eating points and taste the fresh produce from across the country.
-Practice your bargaining skills as you go shopping in the busy down town, visit colorful food markets and exchange smiles with locals on their daily lifestyle.
+Practice your bargaining skills as you go shopping in the busy downtown, visit colorful food markets and exchange smiles with locals on their daily lifestyle.
 Learn about Kampala’s century old history ranging from its political, cultural and religious heritage as you visit the king’s palace, national Museum and other places of interest.

 Uganda’s geological location between the two Africa’s rift valley arms and along the equator makes it an-year-round holiday destination for its conducive weather shaped and dictated by various topographic features from highest mountain ranges on the continent to Africa’s biggest inland sea, Lake Victoria also the source of the Nile.
 On a guided road-trip across this beautiful land, you will enjoy the scenic features from crater lakes hemmed in by towering terraced mountain ranges, rolling hills, mountain ranges, tropical rainforests, rocky outcrops and tea hill sides.
 Stop to admire, interact and shop in bustling small upcountry towns, learn of ancient local traditions, sit out and exchange smiles and taste the local delicacies of Uganda’s diverse cultural heritage.